mafrosis/homebrew-jira-offline/README.md

 git push origin testing
 ```

+Test the formula locally per the [notes above](#testing-a-tap).

-Post merge to `main`, tag the release commit such that the `release` pipeline is triggered.
+Once complete, merge `testing` to `main` and tag the release commit, so the tags stay in sync
+between this repo and `jira-offline`.

 ```
 git tag 0.2.4